Ray Price: Cancer and death

 On November 6, 2012, Price confirmed that he was fighting pancreatic cancer.
 Price told the San Antonio Express-News that he had been receiving chemotherapy for the past six months.
-An alternative to the chemo would have been surgery that involved removing the pancreas along with portions of the stomach and liver, which would have meant a long recovery and stay in a nursing home.
-Said Price, "That's not very much an option for me.
-God knows I want to live as long as I can but I don't want to live like that."
+An alternative to the chemo would have been surgery that involved removing his pancreas along with portions of the stomach and liver, which would have meant a long recovery and stay in a nursing home.
+He said, "That's not very much an option for me.
+God knows I want to live as long as I can, but I don't want to live like that."
 He told the newspaper, "The doctor said that every man will get cancer if he lives to be old enough.
 I don't know why I got it – I ain't old!"

-Although in February 2013 the cancer appeared to be in remission, Price was hospitalized in May 2013 with severe dehydration.
+Although in February 2013, the cancer appeared to be in remission, Price was hospitalized in May 2013 with severe dehydration.
 On December 2, 2013, Price entered a Tyler, Texas, hospital in the final stages of pancreatic cancer, according to his son, then left on December 12 for home hospice care.
 Price died at his home in Mt.
-Pleasant, Texas, on December 16, 2013, aged 87.
-Price was interred at Restland Memorial Park in Dallas, Texas.
+Pleasant, Texas, on December 16, 2013, at age 87.
+Price was interred at Restland Memorial Park in Dallas.

 Personal life

-After leaving Nashville, Price lived his time off the road on his east Texas ranch near Mount Pleasant, continuing to dabble in gamefowl, cattle and horses.
+After leaving Nashville, Price lived his time off the road on his East Texas ranch near Mount Pleasant, continuing to dabble in raising game fowl, cattle, and horses.
 Ray Price married twice.
-He and his first wife divorced in the late 1960s.
+His first wife and he divorced in the late 1960s.
 Price married second wife Janie on June 11, 1970, and they remained together until his death.
 A son from his first marriage, Cliff Price, also survives.